GabrielaGavi/GabrielaGavi/README.md

 ###

 My name is Gabriela Gavi, and I am from Espírito Santo, Brazil.
-From a very young age, I was introduced to technology and quickly fell in love with it.
-Much of this passion came from my family, who introduced me to the digital world, especially through video games.
-As I grew older, this interest only increased, and that is why I am currently pursuing a degree in Computer Science, discovering and learning more about this universe every day.
+From a very young age, I was introduced to technology and quickly developed a strong interest in it.
+Much of this enthusiasm came from my family, who introduced me to the digital world, especially through video games.
+As I grew older, this interest only grew stronger, which is why I am currently pursuing a degree in Computer Science, discovering and learning more about this universe every day.

 <h3 align="center">Connect with me:</h3>
 <p align="center">